agher1/xlab-links/README.md

 ![](example1.png)

 ## 4. Adding more links
-The initial version of the file would look like this.
+Here we have the initial version of the file in this example.
 ```javascript
 {
     "data": [